kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 					- 1 sapphire, pearl necklace of 50g
 				- Fist-sized pearl
 					- 20 gold, 1 sapphire
 			- Living God is here to overthrow the Grand Divine.
+The gods are not true gods.
+The Grand Divine is an alien/not inherent to the world.
+The Living God used to be one of the gods before it.
+Great war between their siblings, only 2 survived, the Living God and someone else?
+The Grand Divine came from somewhere else and attached itself to this world.
-- TOD
+- TODO: Ask Chris about the bodies on the sarcophagus, anyone